BR0kEN-/TqExtension/docs/examples/WYSIWYG.md

 @wysiwyg
 Scenario: Testing WYSIWYG
-  Given I am logged in as a user with "administrator" role Then I am at "node/add/employer"
+  Given I am logged in as a user with "administrator" role Then I am on the "node/add/employer" page
   And work with "Career" WYSIWYG editor
   And fill "<strong>Additional</strong>" in WYSIWYG editor And type " information" in WYSIWYG editor